Ready to turn prospects into buyers?

 - It doesn’t sound like a command

-Instead, you want to say, “Earn more in your current job — join now.”
+Instead, opt for: “Earn more in your current job — join now.”

-It’s a slight variation on a sales page, but it’s one of the great call to action examples of short, clear messaging.
+While it’s a slight deviation from a traditional sales page, it serves as one of the excellent call to action examples of crisp, clear messaging.

-Pam’s CTA copy is powerful: “Your work is world-changing.
+Pam’s CTA copy is potent: “Your work is world-changing.
 Let’s help you find your customers.”

-She follows up by describing concrete, actionable steps her customer can take to get what they’re looking for: “The Widest Net is a step by step method for building a thriving business.”
+She follows this with specific, actionable steps her customer can take to achieve their desired outcome: “The Widest Net is a step-by-step method for building a thriving business.”

-The next statement, “Order now and get these bonuses” reinforces the text on the button below it.
-The promise of bonuses gives buyers another reason to take action immediately.
+The following statement, “Order now and get these bonuses,” reinforces the text on the button below.
+Buyers tet an extra incentive to act immediately.

 Related: The Best Way to Find Your Online Audience: The Widest Net with Pam Slim

-Call to action example 2: Design for attention
+Call to action example 2: Design that commands attention

-This might seem counterintuitive, but your call to action design is a place where you might want to forget your brand colors.
+Contrary to popular belief, your call to action design might be the place to abandon your brand colors.

-Why?
-You want your call to action to stand out from the rest of your sales page.
-To do this, add white space around your call to action.
+Your call to action needs to stand out from the rest of your sales page.

-In this call to action example, digital marketing coach Caroline Oneydinma uses lots of white space around her compelling message, “Go From Story to Sale In Just 30 Minutes a Day.”
+In this call to action example, digital marketing coach Caroline Oneydinma leverages white space around her compelling message, “Go From Story to Sale In Just 30 Minutes a Day.”

 Call to action example 3: Button copy